Skip to content

 This isn’t the use case Fregata’s tuned for — single-purpose IP cameras are the boring, reliable choice — but the mechanism works.

-On Linux Frigate, the standard pattern is main stream for recording, sub-stream for detection — sub-streams are usually 640×480, which keeps the CPU detection path tractable.
+On Linux Frigate, the standard pattern is main stream for recording, sub-stream for detection — sub-streams are usually 720P or lower, which keeps the CPU detection path tractable.
 On Fregata you don’t need this.
 The ANE handles inference at full resolution and full FPS without breaking a sweat, and VideoToolbox decodes the main stream nearly for free.
 The simpler config is the default:

 cameras: